Breakthrough-Energy/docs/source/dev/contribution_guidelines.md

     expected_plants = [101, 103, 104]
     assert plants == expected_plants

 class MockGrid:
     def __init__(self):
-        self.plant = pd.DataFrame( {'plant_id': [101,102,103,104,105],
+        self.plant = pd.DataFrame({'plant_id': [101, 102, 103, 104, 105],
-                                    'type': ['solar','wind','solar','solar','thermal'],\
-                                    'zone_id': [1,2,3,1,3],\
-                                    'GenMWMax':[200,150,100,300,120],\
-                                    'Pmin':    [20,30,25,100,20],\
-                                    'Pmax':    [40,80,50,150,80]})
+                                   'type': ['solar', 'wind', 'solar', 'solar', 'thermal'],
+                                   'zone_id': [1, 2, 3, 1, 3],
+                                   'Pmin': [20, 30, 25, 100, 20],
+                                   'Pmax': [40, 80, 50, 150, 80]})
         self.plant.set_index('plant_id', inplace=True)
 ```

 The unit tests for our code are grouped locally in a tests folder located at the same level as the module being tested.
 To discover and run our existing repo tests, use the command `pytest` at the base directory of our repos.
-All test files need to prefixed with "test" to be discoverable by pytest.
+All test files need to prefixed with "test" to be discoverable by `pytest`.
 Within the test files themselves test functions should be named test_{description of the test executed}.

 We expect the following types of tests to be included with any code submission:
 1. Tests that demonstrate that the expected feature is working.
 In addition to providing a health monitor for the feature, this will help others understand and modify the code in the future.